populationgenomics/analysis-runner/README.md

 by default).
 Once this is merged into `main`, a GitHub action workflow will build a new conda package that will be uploaded to the conda [CPG channel](https://anaconda.org/cpg/), and become available to install with `mamba install -c cpg -c conda-forge ...`

+## Limitations

+- Your script name cannot contain spaces, even if you quote it.